Police - Training

 The response to and best method of coping with a confrontational situation is always a challenge to police.
 Certified Instructor Werkheiser conducts annual training with each of our officers to maintain preparedness for volatile incidents.

-He has made use of lecture, video, a variety of training aids, and scenarios with paintballs and other training weapons, to practice the most appropriate use of force.
+He has made use of lecture, video, a variety of training aids, and scenarios with officers utilizing training weapons, to practice the most appropriate use of force.
 His abilities continue to make the department a more prepared police force and ensure that our officers are ready to accept whatever challenges they may face.
 Our DTI also reviews all police incidents to critique and provide input in officers’ use of force rising above the level of verbal direction.

-In addition to his DTI duties, Werkheiser also serves as our TASER Instructor.
+In addition to his DTI duties, Werkheiser also serves as our TASER Instructor and MILO Interactive Use of Force and Tactical Judgment Simulator Instructor.

 Firearms Training - F.I.
 Officer Willie Shelly